bdnorris/DES-340/lectures/lecture08-color.md

 [HTML Color Codes: Color Names](https://htmlcolorcodes.com/color-names/)

+There is also the "transparent" keyword.
+This let's you explicitly set no color.
+It works best on backgrounds and borders.

 ## Hex colors

 Probably the most common way to specify colors in CSS is Hex Codes or hexadecimal codes.
 We won't bother going into the computer science basis of hexadecimal, let's just look at how this color specification works.